threatexpress/metatwin/readme.md

 The project is designed as a file resource cloner.
 Metadata, including digital signature, is extracted from one file and injected into another.
 Note: Signatures are copied, but no longer valid.

 This project is based on a technique I've used for a few years.
-This has been updated and modified to include copying digital signatures (thanks @subtee)
+This has been updated and modified to include copying digital signatures.

+Thanks @subtee for the tweet that encouraged this project to be updated and published !!

 A blog post on this topic can be found at [threatexpress.com](http://threatexpress.com/2017/10/metatwin-borrowing-microsoft-metadata-and-digital-signatures-to-hide-binaries/)